jestann/ball-clock/README.md

 The straightforward algorithm simply iterates through the states of the clock, one minute at a time.

-It runs pretty damn fast nonetheless.
-The output for some initial testing returns the following.
+It runs pretty fast nonetheless.
+Here's some initial test output.

 ```
 ---------Test 1: it runs mode one correctly----------